Photon-HDF5/photon-hdf5/docs/intro.rst

 We aim to define a format that has a minimal set of specifications and therefore is easy to implement.
-At the same time, it is important that the format can be expanded to accomodate new use cases while maintaining backward compatibility.
+At the same time, it is important that the format can be expanded to accommodate new use cases while maintaining backward compatibility.

 To achieve simplicity, the only required file characteristics are a general file layout and the presence of a few basic attributes and parameters.
 The remaining (small set of) fields defined in this document will be present only when needed by a particular measurement.

 We retain flexibility by allowing the user to save any arbitrary data outside the specs of this document.
 To assure that future versions of